-You are currently viewing Taking a Stand
+You are currently viewing Taking a Stand: Filing for Protection After Years of Abuse

-The last time I had spoken with Travis, I told him that if he reached out to me again, I would contact the police.
+The last time I spoke with Travis, I told him that if he reached out to me again, I would contact the police.
 The day after reading his message, I went to the sheriff’s department and spoke with an officer.
 He suggested I file a domestic restraining order.
 He also let me know that in the meantime, they had on record that I stopped and if he were to show up, I should call them immediately.
 He took my concerns seriously and helped me feel safe.

 I then reached out to a local domestic violence organization and arranged to meet with my advocate, Kendra, to go over the restraining order paperwork (more on her and her agency in my next post).
 Kendra reviewed my paperwork, provided recommendations, and mentally and emotionally prepared me for the process.
 My statement is provided below.